 How to schedule an appointment:

-You schedule directly with me via e-mail or secure e-message.
+You schedule directly with me via e-mail (preferred) or secure message.

 For new patients:

 New patient form: Please download, complete, then email or fax back to me.
 In a pinch, a cell phone photo also works.